ELynx/screeps-world/README.md

 Limit autobuild run to some N elements.

 `upgradeController` is not in 1st pipeline, can be called in parallel with repair or build.

+Overshoot repair HP if threat is > 0 to keep repairs on target